 Lesson Summary Assessment

-Figure Drawing: Have students sketch an airplane and label the forces of flight on their drawing.
-An alternative is to draw an airplane on the board and have the students generate the placement of the four forces as a class.
+Figure Drawing: Have students each sketch an airplane and label the forces of flight on the drawing.
+As an alternative, draw an airplane on the classroom board and as a class have students generate the placement of arrows to indicate the four forces acting on all airplanes.

-Group Flashcards: Each student on a team creates a flashcard with a question on one side and the answer on the other about something they have learned about airplane flight so far.
-If the team cannot agree on the answers they should consult the teacher.
-Pass the flashcards to the next team.
+Group Flashcards: Have each student on a team creates a flashcard with a question on one side and the answer on the other about something they learned about airplane flight so far.
+If the team cannot agree on the answers, direct them to consult the teacher.
+Then pass the flashcards to the next team.
 Each member of the team reads a flashcard and everyone attempts to answer it.
 If they are right, they can pass the card on.
-If they feel they have another correct answer, they should write their answer on the back of the flashcard as an alternative answer.
-Once all teams have done all the flashcards, discuss and clarify any questions as a class.
+If they feel they have another correct answer, they write their answer on the back of the flashcard as an alternative.
+Once all teams have done all the flashcards, as a class discuss and clarify any questions.

 Lesson Extension Activities